icingmoon/icingmoon.github.io/_posts/2024-06-10-R3CTF-2024-Crypto-Writeup.md

 ---

 {: .info}
 **tl;dr:** Writeups for R3CTF 2024 including challenges `r0,1,2system` and `TinySeal` and `SPARROW`.
-Nice challenges about: poly-nonce attack of ECDSA, BFV fully homomorphic encryption and linearization of symmetric cipher.
+Amazing challenges about: poly-nonce attack of ECDSA, BFV fully homomorphic encryption and linearization of symmetric cipher.

 <!--more-->